anywhichway/lazui/docs/lazui.md

 will cause `lazui` to start processing the page for template literals embedded in HTML and process many `lazui` directives as soon as the `DOMContent` is loaded, but before it is displayed to the user.
 However, all `lazui` directives and controllers are modules.

+Why itty-router for the server?
+: It is small, fast, platform agnostic (can run on Bun, Cloudflare, Node, etc.), and far easier to use than Express.

 <div style="width:100%;text-align:center" data-lz:src="/docs/footer.html"></div>